Scylidose/TweetFeel/README.md

 ![Discord Bot gif](img/discord-bot.gif)

-Will generate either a Battle, Route or Building song based on the fourth generation (Platinum/Diamond/Perl) of the Pokemon games.
+Display a bot on Discord that will listen to the user's input and repeat a sentence for a specific number of times and in the targeted channel.

 - Python, Heroku, SQL.